HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Experiments and Discussion

 \subsection{Experimental Setup}

 Our proposed RUL model is developed using the PyTorch framework.
 All experiments are performed on an NVIDIA 4090 GPU with 24GB of memory.
 Each experiment is trained for 10 epochs with a batch size of 128 and a constant learning rate of 0.0005.
+We train the model for 10 epochs, as the compact feature representation produced by our signal preprocessing pipeline allows the network to converge rapidly.
+Each input signal (e.g., current, voltage) is compressed into six representative points, rather than 100 resamples~\cite{ma2022real} or dozens of handcrafted features~\cite{severson2019data}, which significantly reduces the model’s computational complexity while preserving essential degradation information.
+We also tested learning rates of 0.001, 0.0005, 0.0002, and 0.0001.
+0.0005 consistently provided the best validation and test performance with the most stable training.
 To minimize variability in the training process, each experiment is repeated 10 times, and the final prediction is calculated as the average of these multiple runs.